danielstumpp/transposed-conv-accel/README.md

 ### v0.2
 - removal of input buffer
-- tiling in channels and input/output dim
+- tiling output channels and input/output dim

 ### v1.0
-- unrolling in by 256 in output channel dim
+- unrolling in by 256 in input channel dim

 ### v2.0
 - unrolling in by 256 in output channel dim